n3ry7/ql_ai_assigment/README.md

 - Export results to CSV format
 - Run on CPU or GPU
 - Perform comprehensive model evaluation with detailed metrics

+Weights for trained models are available at the release section.

 ### 3. Assignment Questions